-Body found on South Carolina property after kidnapping
+Body found on South Carolina property after kidnap victim rescued

 Investigators with cadaver dogs began searching the property on Thursday after police found Kala Brown, 30, inside the locked container, Sheriff Chuck Wright of the Spartanburg County police department told a news conference on Friday morning.

 Brown and her boyfriend, Charles Carver, went missing on Aug.
-31. A tip related to the disappearance of the couple, who live in Anderson, about 55 miles southwest of Greenville, led police to the Woodruff property.
+31. A tip related to the disappearance of the couple, who live in Anderson, about 55 miles (89 km) southwest of Greenville, led police to the Woodruff property.

-Carver, 32, was still missing and police were looking for him and evidence related to the kidnapping, Wright said.
+Carver, 32, was still missing, and police were looking for him and evidence related to the kidnapping, Wright said.

+The identity of the body discovered on Friday has not been determined, prosecutor Barry Barnette said on Friday at a hearing for the suspect in Brown's kidnapping.

+Barnette said that Brown witnessed the suspect, Todd Kohlepp, shoot Carver, according to a video broadcast of the hearing.

+"There are indications that there may be more than one body on the property, we don't know for sure yet," Barnette added.

-"She (Brown) said that there's four people buried on this property," Wright said.
-"I don't know if that's true or not but we're willing to stay here as long as it takes to make sure what she said is either true or not true."
+Wright said that Brown told investigators "that there's four people buried on this property.

+"I don't know if that's true or not," he said, "but we're willing to stay here as long as it takes to make sure what she said is either true or not true."

-Police on Thursday arrested 45-year-old Todd Kohlhepp, a registered sex offender who works as a realtor, on suspicion of kidnapping.
+Police on Thursday arrested Kohlhepp, 45, a registered sex offender who works as a realtor, on suspicion of kidnapping.

 Wright said Brown and Kohlhepp knew each other and that her abduction was "not a random act."
 He did not specify how they were acquainted.